-In recent years, digital marketing has been widely used in various service industries, retail and logistics industries, and has been regarded as an important tool for differentiated marketing and strengthening competitive advantages (Kotler & Keller, 2006; Chen Qinyu et al., 2016).
+In recent years, digital marketing has been widely used in various service industries, retail and logistics industries, and has been regarded as an important tool for differentiated marketing and strengthening competitive advantages (Kotler & Keller, 2006).
 Jones et al. (2015) believe that digital marketing is a long-term marketing method.
 It focuses on how to maintain a relationship with customers through digital media.
 If a company can maintain a long-term relationship with customers through digital media, it can make more profits.
 Digital marketing is a manufacturer for common interests and interests, organize and continue to cultivate and maintain long-term relationships with customers.
 Digital marketing refers to all related activities invested to establish, develop, and maintain successful digital media transactions.
 Its connotation includes advertising, sales promotion, public relations, and direct marketing, etc. Its purpose is to create effective ways to reach customers, and through the provision of related products and services, to develop a continuous and long-term relationship with customers (Prahalad et al. al., 2003).
 In addition, Bennett and Barkensjo (2005) explained the importance of two-way communication, face-to-face contact, and customer relationship management can be adopted through digital media.
 The quality of these activities can improve customer satisfaction with service providers.

-The application of digital marketing at the strategic level is divided into three levels, namely financial, social, and structural (Yu Yuxuan, 2018).
+The application of digital marketing at the strategic level is divided into three levels, namely financial, social, and structural.
 Financial linkage uses price incentives to ensure consumer loyalty (Berry, 1995).
 Kang et al. (2015) believe that financial connections are an important factor in customer loyalty programs; social connections involve interactions between interpersonal relationships and maintain consumer loyalty through friendship.
-They believe that consumers' acceptance of the company's well-intentioned behavior will lead them willing to deal in the company (Berry, 1995).
+They believe that consumers' acceptance of the company's well-intentioned behavior will lead them willing to deal in the company.
 This link will continue to contact consumers and understand their needs, to develop customized services to maintain good relationships (Berry, 1995; Williams et al., 1998).
-Kang et al. (2015) and Yi and Jeon (2003) believe that social connections are more difficult to be replicated by competitors and can promote relationships with customers; while structural connections provide consumers with added value benefits, which are high cost and more difficult, however it can toward the companies to establish differentiate from other competitors (Berry, 1995).
+Yi and Jeon (2003) believe that social connections are more difficult to be replicated by competitors and can promote relationships with customers; while structural connections provide consumers with added value benefits, which are high cost and more difficult, however it can toward the companies to establish differentiate from other competitors.
 Research points out that digital marketing communities can provide members with customized structural connections and social emotional resources to make them have commitments and joint purchase behaviors to digital marketing communities.
-The digital communities on behalf of the company are mainly through the provision of customized information.
-Establish a closer connection with consumers (Wu Shihao, Biao Yuwen, 2016).
+The digital communities on behalf of the company are mainly through the provision of customized information to establish a closer connection with consumers.

-Research by Shi Jiyu et al. (2015) pointed out that digital marketing quality has a positive interference effect on service quality and customer satisfaction, and the degree of customer satisfaction experienced by consumers may also come from the interference effect of digital marketing quality.
-Chen Qinyu et al. (2016) pointed out that the implementation of digital marketing in the financial industry, the provision of innovative services, and the level of consumer product knowledge all have a significant positive impact on customers' willingness to purchase financial products; among them, the influence of financial integration in digital marketing.
-The research results of Wu Shihao and Biao Yuwen (2016) show that in the group buying website group, financial links have a positive influence on the trust of the group buying website, and in the main buying group, social links have a positive influence on the trust of the main buying website.
-The results of Yang Taining et al. (2018) showed that digital marketing has a significant positive relationship with correspondent bank loyalty, and the internal and external control personality traits of SME financial decision-makers have a significant interference relationship with relationship marketing and correspondent bank loyalty.
-Zeng Yuting and Wu Huiqing (2019) found that in addition to their own marketing strategies, domestic professional sports also often use social relationship marketing as a marketing method, but overall there is still a lack of structured relationship marketing.
+Research by Demirel, (2022) pointed out that digital marketing quality has a positive interference effect on service quality and customer satisfaction, and the degree of customer satisfaction experienced by consumers may also come from the interference effect of digital marketing quality.
+Vijayapur & Shasidhar (2022) pointed out that the implementation of digital marketing in the financial industry, the provision of innovative services, and the level of consumer product knowledge all have a significant positive impact on customers' willingness to purchase financial products; among them, the influence of financial integration in digital marketing.
+The results of Lee (2022) showed that digital marketing has a significant positive relationship with correspondent bank loyalty, and the internal and external control personality traits of financial decision-makers have a significant interference relationship with relationship marketing and correspondent bank loyalty.